 - September 22, 2018

-7 essential stages of web development process — here’s all you need to know.
+7 essential stages of the web development process — here’s all you need to know.

-Before the beautiful web pages shine on the internet, before the eyes of the owner gets watery with ecstasy, before the web app attracts huge traffic, before it becomes a badass revenue generating machine and before it creates an apogee of user experience, the web application goes through various stages that people are generally unaware about.
+Before the beautiful web pages shine on the internet, before the eyes of the owner get watery with ecstasy, before the web app attracts huge traffic, before it becomes a badass revenue-generating machine and before it creates an apogee of user experience, the web application goes through various stages that people are generally unaware about.

 There are hours and hours spend on designing the perfect UI/UX; monitors cramped with thousands of lines of codes; altercation between the designers and developers on why the button is a pixel off from the actual design.
 And of course, gallons of coffee sipped down the throat.

 Alright, the process of developing a web app may seem baffling for most of you but it is equally important to be aware of.
 And if you are looking to hire a web development company to build one, you must have an idea on how your project will be developed.
 In this blog, we have listed down the seven stages of the web development life cycle and explained the usual web development process that we follow at Techuz.

 2. Deep Research and Analysis

 1. Understanding Client’s Needs